Oregon governor ordering teachers to return to classroom

 PORTLAND, Ore.
 (AP) — Oregon Gov. Kate Brown said Friday she is issuing an executive order mandating that all K-12 public schools provide universal access to in-person learning by the month’s end for students up to fifth grade and by mid-April for older students.

-The state’s coronavirus case numbers have fallen significantly and Oregon put teachers ahead of older residents in the line for the COVID-19 vaccine — a decision that angered many people age 65 and up.
+The state’s coronavirus case numbers have fallen sharply in recent weeks and Oregon put teachers ahead of older residents in the line for the COVID-19 vaccine — a decision that angered many people 65 and up.
 As teachers get vaccinated, Brown has been under tremendous pressure from parents and local elected officials in many counties to reopen schools.

+Many teachers' unions nationally have balked at a return to in-person learning, putting them at odds with Democratic governors like Brown in some states.

 “The science is very, very clear: with proper safety measures in place, there is a low risk of COVID-19 transmission in school.
 Oregon parents can be confident about sending their children back to a classroom learning environment," Brown said in a statement, after visiting a Portland school.

-Brown has previously said about 20% of Oregon public school students were back to in-person learning.
+“I feel so much hope for Oregon’s kids, their parents and their schools, as we continue to navigate this pandemic," she said in the letter. ”Our kids are our future and we need to do everything we can to make up for the losses of 2020."

+Data tallied by the state Department of Education show about 20% of Oregon's public schools are already operating with full-time on-site learning, mostly in rural areas with fewer students in eastern and central parts of the state.
+Another 23% are offering hybrid learning and 56% currently have almost all distance learning, with limited in-person instruction for students with extra needs.

-Rylee Ahnen, spokesman for the Oregon Education Association, said in a statement teachers support returning to the classroom if it can be done safely.
-“We urge all our local school districts to continue to work in good faith with local educators,” Ahnen said.
+Rylee Ahnen, spokesman for the Oregon Education Association, said in a statement that teachers support returning to the classroom if it can be done safely.

+He said the union understands the frustrations of both school districts and parents as everyone navigates how to return to class and that most districts were already planning to some sort of in-person learning in the coming weeks.

+“We hear, understand, and share the frustration expressed by many in our communities about the uncertainty this pandemic has caused for our public education system," he said.

 The union represents 44,000 K-12 teachers across Oregon.